25 Top-Rated National Parks in the USA

 Auto touring is amazing here.
 The access road leading into the park from the east is a switchback descent that also includes the narrow and historic Zion-Mt.
 Carmel tunnel, literally hacked right out of the sandstone and virtually unchanged from when it was completed in 1930.

-Note that vehicle size limitations are in effect, and a permit is required for motor homes to go through the tunnel.
+Note that vehicle size limitations are in effect, and a permit is required for motor homes to go through the tunnel; these need to be obtained at the park entrance prior to arriving at the tunnel.

 Accommodation: Where to Stay near Zion National Park